michaeltrilford/calcGrid/readMe.md

 CSS and Sass provided, not sure if the Sass will work just yet.
 I haven't used it in a project at this stage.
 Mixin's may break :-)

 This grid focuses heavily on consistent gutters and margins in a responsive environment.
-Most flexible grids use percentages to the spacing, but these uses a fixed ( relative ) value.
+Most flexible grids use percentages for the spacing, but these use a fixed ( relative ) value.

 I would recommend to use the Mobile-First: Base Styles, and insert this code CSS into the document, or add the Sass file in the partial.